3 years ago

 I spent all of February and the first week of March in Chicago to see if I could handle winter before moving across the country from Los Angeles.
 I didn’t know anyone and worked for myself as a blog designer, so I needed to test the waters before doing something that seemed so extreme.
 After I went back home, I fell into a terrible depression, realizing how awful life was in LA.
 I felt completely broken.
 My family wasn’t very supportive, I was in an awful relationship, and I was in a hole.
 The only way to get out was to make a drastic change.

-We launched The Everygirl on Feb 22, and just a few months later, were named by Forbes as a top 100 website for women.
+I cofounded a website and just a few months later, it was named by Forbes as a top 100 website for women.
 Sounds too good to be true and we love(d) what we do, but it was a lot of work, and we weren’t able to pay ourselves salaries for years.
 I kept working on blogs to pay the bills and was at the computer until around 2AM most days, and found myself working nights and weekends.
 I was so happy and passionate about everything I was doing, but the following year, it took a toll.

 My home was featured in Rue Magazine (my first feature!
 I was so, so nervous!), and a few months later, I gave up my too-expensive tiny high-rise apartment for a vintage walk-up on the border of Lincoln Park and Lakeview.